 The information provided below is general.
-Therefore, if you wish to get a customized offer, do not hesitate to request a quote by filling up the questionnaire on the right corner of this page.
-You will then receive a customized service, providing you with up to 4 different boiler suppliers that best fit your needs.
+Therefore, if you wish to get a customised offer, do not hesitate to request a quote by filling up the questionnaire on the right corner of this page.
+You will then receive a customised service, providing you with up to 4 different boiler suppliers that best fit your needs.

 A boiler can be defined as a closed vessel containing water that is heated up by the combustion of fuels, producing the energy necessary to heat a household.
 The heated water then circulates throughout the house and heats the different rooms via radiators or pipes.
 There are different types of boilers depending on the nature of the fuel being used during the combustion process.

 The main incentives for installing a modern boiler system are: